Table of Contents

 Step 4: Select Meaningful Rewards

-The essence of any program that doles out points is rewards.
-Make them ones that your employees truly desire.
+The essence of any employee recognition points program that doles out points is rewards.
+Make them the ones that your employees truly desire.
 For some, that might mean large cash payments; for others, it might mean additional time off.
 Still, other workers might be more motivated by receiving bouquets in front of their peers.
 When in doubt, just use praise; it’s the most versatile of motivators.

 You need good communication and a point system for employees that is simple to use and can be implemented successfully.
-Make certain that the employees understand how to earn the points, how to keep track of them, and how to convert them back into something that resembles real money when the system winds up.
-Tracking the points could be made easy with any available software.
+Ensure employees understand how to earn points, track them, and convert them back to real money when the system concludes.
+Tracking points can be made easier with any available software.

 Step 6: Monitor, Evaluate, and Adjust